chochain/eForth.js/README.md

 # eForth.js - eForth in Javascript

-With Javascript implementation, Forth can be run from with a single web page.
+With Javascript implementation, Forth can be run from within a single web page.

-**eforth.js** is the only file you need!
-Well, maybe an extra index.html to wrap it.
+The good news is **eforth.js** is the only file you need!
+Well, maybe an extra index.html to wrap it if you insist.
 Copy both of them from the root directory shown above.
 Click on index.html and you have a Forth engine.

 ## History - this is a project with interesting lineage.
 * It started back in 2010 when **Cheahshen Yap** from Taiwan FIG sent the 100-line kernel, named **KsanaVM**, to **Dr. Ting**.